corruptbear/twitter_guard/docs/README.md

     # use a small query to test the validity of cookies
     bot.get_badge_count()
 except:
+	#in order to refresh cookies, you have to supply valid credentials in the config
     bot.refresh_cookies()

 #examing recent interactions, and block users according to the filtering_rule defined in apifree.yaml